cocos/cocos-docs/en/cocos-service/agc-apm.md

   ![](agc-apm/apm-panel.png)

-- If APM is not enabled in the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, go to **Quality -> APM** , click **Enable**.
+- If APM is not enabled in the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, go to **Quality -> APM** , click **Enable** button to enable the service.

   ![](agc-apm/apm-open.png)

 ### Configs HUAWEI Config file

-Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
+Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.